AI-Phil/KineticConstructs/WORKSHOP.md

     // In your /search route handler:
     // ... (get queryText, requestedFamily, etc.) ...
-    if (queryText) {
-        products = await searchWithLangflow(queryText);
+    if (queryText) { // Only use Langflow if there's a text query products = await searchWithLangflow(queryText);
         // NOTE: Filtering by family/tags must now be handled *within* the Langflow flow
         // itself (e.g., by adding filter inputs to the flow and connecting them
-        // to the AstraDBRetriever) or applied *after* getting results from Langflow.
+        // to the AstraDBRetriever's filter parameter) or applied *after* getting results from Langflow.
-        // This current example only sends the text query.
+        // This current example only sends the text query and doesn't re-apply filters from UI.
     } else {
         // Fallback to direct DB call for non-text search (filtering only) const cursor = await productCollection.find(filter, {});